Arc The Lad Collection

 Review

-We begin the new year with Arc the Lad 1, the first in the Arc The Lad trilogy of games.
+We begin with Arc the Lad 1, the first in the Arc the Lad trilogy of games.
 It would be released in Japan in the summer of 1995.
 If you were like me in America, you were waiting for it till the system was practically dead.
 But hey, at least it was everything in one shot.
 I’ll be going through the whole box one title at a time.
 So let’s start!

 PSX PlayStation Arc The Lad I Screenshot

 Gameplay is rooted in the Strategy RPG genre – players are pawns on a board and must maneuver in and around enemy characters in turn-based combat.
 Attacking from the sides and behind increases the chance of better damage.
 One of the game’s first curious applications is revealed here; no shops or rest areas exist.
-Everything you’ll earn in the game from weapons, to spells and moves, to accessories are all procured from the battles themselves.
+Everything you’ll earn in the game, from weapons to spells and moves to accessories, is all procured from the battles themselves.

-This requires the player to keep an eye on treasure chests within the battle maps, and how to open them while fending off the opposition.
-Gleefully the game allows for some creative angles concerning treasure chests.
+This requires the player to keep an eye on treasure chests within the battle maps and how to open them while fending off the opposition.
+Gleefully, the game allows for some creative angles concerning treasure chests.
 You don’t have to be next to it to earn its spoils.
-Hitting it with a rock or magic spell will produce the desired result.
+Hitting it with a rock or a magic spell will produce the desired result.

 PSX PlayStation Arc The Lad I Screenshot